SpringParty/AnomalyDetectionWebApp/README.md

 # 🕵️‍♀️ AnomalyDetectionWebApp
 ## 🔎 Overview
 AnomalyDetectionWebApp allows the user to detect anomalies of a desired CSV file based on learned data, using an algorithm of choice.
+This project is based on the second version.

 ### Special Features
 #### For Users
 1) The web client is designed in a **modern, user-friendly fashion**.